State-College-Plone/WebServerAuth/README.txt

     An important change from AutoMemberMakerPasPlugin

-        WebServerAuth does not grant users the Member role, only the Authorized role (now that Plone supports that sort of thing without behaving erratically).
+        WebServerAuth does not grant users the Member role, only the Authenticated role (now that Plone supports that sort of thing without behaving erratically).
 This gives you the power to treat honest-to-goodness, explicitly endowed Members of your site differently than any idiot who authenticates to your web server.
 However, if you are upgrading from AutoMemberMakerPasPlugin, be sure to reexamine your site's permissions and workflows.
-If you want the same behavior as before, give Authorized users all the privileges that Members previously had.
+If you want the same behavior as before, give Authenticated users all the privileges that Members previously had.
 If not, take this opportunity to differentiate the two roles.

 Installation